HoerTech-gGmbH/openMHA/examples/16-node-red-gui-demo/README.txt

-This is a toy example of a graphical control interface that can be used to modify parameters of an openMHA configuartion at runtime and that can read out monitor variables.
+This directory contains a toy example of a graphical control interface that can be used to modify parameters of an openMHA configuration while processing the live audio signal and that can continuously read monitor variables from the running openMHA.

 Requirements:
 The GUI is based on the flow-based programming tool Node-RED, which needs to be